Delving into Sequential Patches for Deepfake Detection: Approach

-where $\mathrm{En}$ in Eq.~\eqref{eq:5} denotes one Transformer block \cite{dosovitskiy2020image}, and $\mathrm{En}^3$ in Eq.~\eqref{eq:6} indicates cascaded stacking three layers together.
+} where $\mathrm{Trans}^3$ in Eq.~\eqref{eq:6} indicates cascaded stacking three blocks together.
 Overall, the proposed LST is formed by a Local Sequence Emebedding stage and three cascaded Low-level Enhanced Transformer stages.

 \textbf{Discussion}.
 Compared with our designs, one \emph{straight thought} might be ``just leave the work to self-attention'', since theoretically patches can progressively find the most relative patches at the same spatial room for temporal modeling.
-However, this is nearly impracticable considering both short and long span temporal information is important to our task \cite{zheng2021exploring} and the self-attention operation has a quadratic complexity with respect to the number of patches.
-In contrast, by independently modeling the patch sequences with weight-shared LST, we not only reduce the time complexity of the \emph{straight throught} from $\mathcal{O}(T^2\cdot N^2)$ to $\mathcal{O}(T\cdot N^2)$, but also explicitly avoid semantic modeling of features like facial structure and always focus on low-level temporal learning.
+However, this is nearly impracticable considering both short and long span temporal information is important to our task \cite{zheng2021exploring}.
+Also, the self-attention operation has a quadratic complexity with respect to the number of patches.
+In contrast, by independently modeling the patch sequences with weight-shared LST, we not only reduce the time complexity of the \emph{straight throught} from $\mathcal{O}(T^2\cdot N^2)$ to $\mathcal{O}(T\cdot N^2)$, but also explicitly avoid semantic modeling of features like facial structure.